 Similar to humans, some dogs are prone to digestive issues.
 Many digestive issues are directly related to the types of food your dog consumes.
 Food allergies or intolerance’s to certain ingredients or flavors can all lead to unhappy bellies.
-But, some dogs have digestive issues for other reasons such as separation anxiety or being in unfamiliar places.
+Some dogs even have digestive issues due to separation anxiety or being in unfamiliar places.

 Moving May Have Created an Anxious State of Mind